olleyt/aws-bootcamp-cruddur-2023/journal/week5.md

 72. ```Note 6:``` 'credential provider' error that Andrew was facing was misleading and he had to compose down and up Cruddur containers
 73. create a new SQL script: ```./backend-flask/db/sql/users/create_message_users.sql``` where we shall be able to separate sender and receiver

+## Create New Conversation
+74. implement changes in App.js (see commit history)
+75. create new page MessageGroupNewPage.js with the code from Andrew's repository (see commit history)
+76. sign up a new user called Londo Mollari with handle @londo as a test user for new converstaion.
+Andrew added his 3rd user to seed data script.
+I added a new user by signing it up in Cruddur on a separate email account so it was stored in RDS and registered in Cognito User pool
+77. next we needed to add a new service and a script user_short.sql to be able to send this new user a message.
+Note that we don't need to protect this endpoint because we are dealing with publicly available information here
+78. update MessageGroupFeed.js for getting other user's handle and adding a new message item.
+We also needed to take care about user redirection on a new conversation page if a new conversation started
+79. update create_message.py to cater for creating a new conversation case in lines 71-80 when we added ```elif(mode == 'create')```
+80. update ddb.py method to create message group.
+We need to create conversation from current user perspective and another conversation from other user perspective and then return message data structure.
+Check that we pass message (around line 74)
+81. side tracked with post-confirmation Lamba error 'function takes 2 arguments, 5 given).
+That was because I used unpacking for params tuple in line 26.
+It shall be just params without unpacking.
+I need to investigate later why it is the case now and what we have changed in db.py to chang this Lambda function behaviour
+82. Now we shall be able to loging to Cruddur, go to Messages and append /new/londo and send a message to start a new conversation with Londo

 we created a new user Londo Mollari with handle 'londomollari'.
 So that when we append messages/new/londomollari, a filler conversation appear: